This post was originally published in 2022 and has been edited for content and clarity.

 Taken from their #1 album Bookends, Simon and Garfunkel’s gorgeous road trip ode was inspired by a real-life trip Paul Simon took in 1964 with his then-girlfriend Kathy.
 “America” is one of the duo’s most enduring songs, though it only made it to #97 on the Billboard Hot 100; it enjoyed a resurgence in 2000 when it was used – brilliantly – in Cameron Crowe’s Almost Famous.
-“America” is one of my all-time favorite songs, combining despair and hope in equal measures; the lyric “I’m empty and aching and I don’t know why” never fails to reduce me to tears.
+“America” is one of my all-time favorite songs, combining despair and hope in equal measures; the lyric “I’m empty and aching and I don’t know why” reduces me to tears every time.

 - The White Stripes